deksa89/Django-Todo-App/README.md

 ## Features
+- First you have to register, you can choose between registering by yourself or using your GitHub account
 - Users can create a new task by clicking the "Create New Task" button and entering a task description.
 - Users can view all tasks on the home page.
 - Users can task details such as: task owner, task title, time of creation and its completion status.